awsdocs/aws-cloudformation-user-guide/doc_source/intrinsic-function-reference-ref.md

 ## Parameters<a name="ref-parameters"></a>

 logicalName
-The logical name of the resource or parameter you want to dereference\.
+The logical name of the resource or parameter you want to reference\.

 ## Return value<a name="ref-return-value"></a>